Representing Adult authors

 Submissions

-Noelle is looking for projects that uplift essential voices from the margins and teaches us how to be better human.
-She is eager to work with and prioritize authors of marginalized identities, and is particularly drawn to stories from Southeast Asian, Pacific Island and Oceanic, and Indigenous perspectives.
-This said, she welcomes all stories with compelling writing that explores the mythic and the mundane, the sacred and profane, and the strange and fabulous beside the everyday.
-She likes to see characters evolve and change, teaching us further about ourselves, our own arcs, and the resilience of the human condition.
+Noelle is looking for projects that uplift essential voices from the margins and teaches how to better be human.
+She is eager to work with and prioritize authors of marginalized identities, and is particularly looking for narratives from Southeast Asian, Pacific Islander and Oceanic, and Indigenous perspectives.
+This said, she welcomes all stories with compelling writing that explores the mythic and mundane, the sacred and profane, and the strange and fabulous beside the everyday.
+She likes to see characters evolve and change, teaching us further about ourselves and the resilience of the human condition.

-For nonfiction, she’s looking for projects that explore the intersections of the personal, the political, and the cultural.
-She is specifically looking for narratives from the margins or from emerging artists and academics that know their niche deeply, with a heightened desire for Southeast Asian, Oceanic and Pacific Islander, and Indigenous voices.
-She would love to see strong essay collections, graphic memoirs, and narrative or prescriptive nonfiction exploring (or connecting) culture, decolonization, climate change, and revitalization efforts.
-Ongoing favorites include: Alexis Pauline Gumbs, Adrienne Maree Brown, Cathy Park Hong, Alexander Chee, Mohsin Hamid, Claudia Rankine, Anthony Christian Ocampo, Jia Tolentino, and Carmen Maria Machado.
+For Nonfiction, she’s looking for projects that explore the intersections of the personal, the political, and the cultural.
+She is specifically looking for narratives from the margins or from emerging artists, cultural practitioners, and academics that know their niche deeply.
+She would love to see strong essay collections, narrative nonfiction, archival works, and experimental blendings exploring (or connecting) culture, the diaspora, decolonization, systemic inequalities, land relationships, climate change, and our striving toward wellness.

-Noelle is currently closed to submissions except for by referral.
+Noelle is currently accepting submissions for the month of August.

 To query Noelle, please send a query letter, author bio, and 25-page sample (for fiction) or proposal (nonfiction) to querynoelle@transatlanticagency.com.
 Please include “Query” in the subject line along with the title and genre of your project, paste your sample into the body of the email, and notify her if another offer of representation is received.

 If you have not heard from her within eight weeks, please assume that your work is not suitable for her current list.
-Thank you for thinking of me and for considering Transatlantic Agency.
+Thank you for thinking of her and for considering Transatlantic Agency.

 Biography

 Noelle Falcis Math has garnered a breadth of experience as a writer and editor before transitioning into agenting.
 She holds a BA and MFA in English and Creative Writing, and has received fellowships or residencies from VONA (Voices of Our Nations), Tinhouse, The Seventh Wave, and Lemontree House.
 At VONA, she realized the lack of knowledge accessible to marginalized writers, which fueled her interest in publishing.
 In 2021, she completed the Los Angeles Review of Books’ Publishing Workshop and Transatlantic Agency’s BIPOC mentorship program.
-In 2022, Noelle began assisting Amanda Orozco and Chelene Knight, and became the Marketing Assistant for the Transatlantic Agency.
-In 2023, Noelle transitioned into an Associate Literary Agent where she is now building her list.
+In 2023, she transitioned into an Associate Agent, where she began building her list, spearheading sales of her clients’ works into literary strongholds such as One World, Graywolf, Knopf, Avid Reader Press, amongst others.
+Her growing client list includes experimental poet m. mick powell; critical essayists, Raksha Vasudevan, Tracy Wan, and Elda María Román; and genre-blending novelists, Jasmine Kuliasha and Stefany Valentine.
+Prior to becoming an agent, Noelle had a robust career teaching for the Department of Asian American Studies at the California State University, Long Beach, and was mentored by Senior Agent Amanda Orozco.
+In 2025, Noelle was promoted to Literary Agent.
+She is based in Los Angeles.

 Clients